Dr Jia Ni Zhu and her tips for women who want to live well.

 Dr Jia Ni Zhu, Jarnie to her friends and patients, loves her job as a GP.
 She feels that General Practice is so much more than scripts and issues that flare up.
 For her, it is about holistic care.
 While she has a wide range of experience (read about her background here), one of her interests is women’s health.
 Dr Jarnie shares her tips on holistic care, specifically for women who want to live well.

-A story from Elwood and why its important to ask: are you okay?
+Why its important to ask: are you okay?

 My patients are like my extended family and I love to be a part of their lives.
 Helping them be the best that they can be!
-I remember one Friday afternoon, I was about to go home from my old clinic in Elwood at the end of the day when a last minute walk-in patient asked to be seen for a medical certificate for a presumed migraine.
+I remember one Friday afternoon, I was about to go home at the end of the day when a last minute walk-in patient asked to be seen for a medical certificate for a presumed migraine.
 I obliged and prepared for a relatively simple consult.
 However, after a bit of a chat, the floodgates seemed to open.
 My patient started revealing issues of significant workplace bullying and domestic abuse.
 It soon became apparent that for many years, she had been having significant depressive symptoms and suicidal ideations.
 Previously, she was too scared and ashamed to talk to anyone about her issues.
 She was used to being the bedrock for other people and she felt that she couldn’t easily allow herself to reveal her vulnerabilities.
 However, about 45 minutes later, she emerged from my consulting room that day with a plan and a purpose – and I like to think with her head held just a little higher.

 As you may have gathered from this story, I believe ardently in holistic care.
 I love my job because I can meet people from all walks of life and as a GP, I can help them in so many different ways.
 My patients bring me so much joy and seeing them get better and thrive is the most rewarding part of the job for me!